Liga Nacional de Hockey Hielo

-The National Ice Hockey League (Liga Nacional de Hockey sobre Hielo) is the top men's ice hockey league in Spain.
+The National Ice Hockey League (Liga Nacional de Hockey sobre Hielo) is the top men's professional ice hockey league in Spain.
 Its governing body is the Royal Spanish Ice Sports Federation.

 History

 Liga Nacional de Hockey Hielo was established in 1972 as the Superliga Española de Hockey Hielo.
 There were six founding teams which participated in the first season, 1972–73: Real Sociedad, CH Jaca, CH Valladolid, CG Puigcerdà, CH Madrid and CF Barcelona.

-In 2011, the league was composed of eight teams, but due to financial problems in almost all clubs, the league has reduced the number of participants year after year until only five of them were left.
-In the season 2021/2022 in order to grow ice hockey in Spain, two teams composed of non-Spanish people, and one composed of Spanish players, joined the league, bringing the number of teams back to eight, with the door open to new ones in the future.
+In 2011, the league was composed of eight teams, but due to financial problems with almost all the clubs, the league reduced the number of participants year after year until only five of them were left.
+In order to grow ice hockey in Spain, in the 2021/2022 season two teams composed of non-Spanish players and one composed of Spanish players joined the league, bringing the number of teams back to eight, with the door open to new ones in the future.

+HC Porto, led by the Portugal national team coach Jim Aldred, joined the league in 2023.
+HC Porto was ineligible to compete for the Spanish championship, and played its "home" games at the arena of the opposing team.